Hakukano/FLP-Fanbox-Image-Grabber/README.md

 I've been tired with saving those beloved images one by one and the other extension I found doesn't work for me.

 # How
-Some JavaScript magic.
+Load this extesion on about:debugging page because I don't want to publish it.

 # Where
-Load this extesion on about:debugging page because I don't want to publish it.
+- Pixiv Fanbox
+- (Other sites in the future)...

 # Disclaimer
 This extension only grabs images that the user is able to view, i.e. you still need to be a member of the creator in order to unlock limited contents.